-Oaxaca (pronounced wah-HA-kah) is a city developed over a period of three centuries of colonisation.
+Oaxaca (pronounced wah-HA-kah) is a city developed over three centuries of colonisation.
 This influence is visible in the stunning architecture of the buildings, a solid style adapted from European methods to stand up to occasional earthquakes.
 The buildings are distinctively green, made of a particular stone mined in local quarries, and give Oaxaca its nickname, The Green Antequera.

 In 1987, Oaxaca was declared a UNESCO World Heritage Site in recognition of its treasure of historic buildings and monuments; however, the city also offers a number of museums in town worth visiting, including those dedicated to local history, art ranging from ancient to contemporary times, railroads, stamps, and prominent citizens like former President of Mexico Benito Juarez.
 Oaxaca is also near the archaeological site of Monte Alban, site of one of the earliest cities of Mesoamerica dating back to 500 BC.

-Oaxaca is also known for is its festivals, including the large Day of the Dead celebration each October, which lasts for three days.
-One of the most unique celebrations however is the Night of the Radishes, held just before Christmas each year and featuring the distinctive red and white root carved into nativity scenes and other artistic creations.
+Oaxaca is also known for its festivals, including the large Day of the Dead celebration each October, which lasts for three days.
+One of the most unique celebrations is the Night of the Radishes, held just before Christmas each year and featuring the distinctive red and white root carved into nativity scenes and other artistic creations.

-Deep in the south of Mexico, Oaxaca is in one of the country's poorest areas and tourism development is not as sophisticated as that of the more popular destinations, however a holiday in Oaxaca allows visitors to experience a more authentic side of Mexico most tourists miss out on.
+Deep in the south of Mexico, Oaxaca is in one of the country's poorest areas and tourism development is not as sophisticated as that of the more popular destinations; however, a holiday in Oaxaca allows visitors to experience a more authentic side of Mexico that most tourists miss out on.